 The exact cause of SIDS is unknown, but research shows boys and premature babies are at slightly higher risk.

 While SIDS has no symptoms that parents can look out for, there are a few guidelines on what measure to take in order to avoid sudden death syndrome.

 Thankfully, enough is now known about sudden infant death syndrome for parents to dramatically reduce the risk.
-The following tips will help to reduce the risk of cot death and put your mind at rest.
+The following tips will help to reduce the risk of 'cot death' and put your mind at rest.

 1. Lie your baby down on their back to sleep.

 2. Place them 'feet to foot'.
 Their feet should reach the end of the cot, with blankets to their chest and firmly tucked in bedding.

 3. Don't let your baby overheat: never place a cot next to a radiator; don't use a duvet or any headwear and keep your baby's room between 16-20 degrees.

 4. Don't smoke in pregnancy or around a young baby (dads, too!).

 5. Keep baby's cradle or cot in your room for the first six months.

 6. Use firm, flat mattress for your baby.
 No pillows, bean bags or water beds.